13 People Injured in Shooting at a Chicago Memorial Party on Sunday

 Two suspects are in police custody after 13 people, including a 16-year-old, were injured in a shooting at a Chicago memorial party shortly after midnight on Sunday, police say.

 Men and women had gathered at a home in the city’s Englewood neighborhood to remember a person slain in April when a dispute broke out, Chicago Police Department Chief of Patrol Fred Waller told reporters Sunday.
-Then, someone started shooting inside the house
+Then, someone started shooting inside the house.

 Party guests started to run out of the house, and at least two suspects pursued them, Waller said.
 The suspects fired on the crowd and on a vehicle as it tried to drive away.
 Waller said that it “Looked like they were just shooting randomly at people as they exited” the party.